Mobile Veterinary Equipment

 Vets at Home carry mobile equipment to give your pet a thorough examination at home.
 Our mobile veterinary equipment includes an otoscope to look down your pets ears, indirect lens to see the back of their retina, doppler for blood pressure monitoring, refractometer and dipsticks to perform routine urine tests and scales for accurate weighing of cats and small dogs.
 Vets at Home can also perform needle biopsy for analysis of lumps, and collect blood samples to be sent for pathology.

-Pet acupuncture can be beneficial for dogs and cats with a variety of conditions.
-Conditions commonly treated with acupuncture include: arthritis, hip and elbow dysplasia, spinal problems, recovery from injury or surgery, hind limb weakness, paralysis, chronic gastrointestinal problems, constipation, urinary and faecal incontinence and renal disease.
+Acupuncture can be beneficial for dogs and cats with a variety of conditions.
+Conditions commonly treated with acupuncture include: arthritis, hip and elbow dysplasia, neck and spinal problems, recovery from injury or surgery, cruciate problems, luxating patellas, hind limb weakness, paralysis and general mobility concerns.

-Arthritis & Palliative Care
+Senior Pet & Palliative Care

 Vets at Home will ensure your pet receives the care they deserve to make their retirement a happy and comfortable one.
 With a holistic approach encompassing supplements, massage, medications, weight and dietary management, and discussion of physical therapy.
-Many senior pets with arthritis also benefit greatly from acupuncture offered by Vets at Home.
+Many senior pets with arthritis also benefit greatly from acupuncture and osteopathy offered by Vets at Home.

 Holistic Vet Care